SUBSCRIBE TO OUR NEWSLETTER

 Want to make sure you know about the next private sale?
 The latest new hot spots and places to hang out in Abu Dhabi?
 Join our community to be the first to know.
 Register to our newsletter, thousands of readers have signed up already!

 Ramadan recipes for the family.

 This Ramadan, indulge in mindful and wholesome eating and stay on top of your health goals.
-Culinary personality turned Author; Zahra Abdalla has a wondrous selection of Ramadan friendly recipes from her kitchen all the way to your homes in her recently launched Cook Book – Cooking with Zahra!
+Culinary personality turned Author; Zahra Abdalla has a wondrous selection of Ramadan friendly recipes from her kitchen all the way to your homes in her Cook Book – Cooking with Zahra!

-Recipes include options for both Suhoor and Fitoor as well as for your big Eid-al-Fitr feasts afterward.
+Recipes include options for both Suhoor and Fitoor as well as for your Eid-al-Fitr celebrations afterward.
 All the creations are a delicious and contemporary take on the alluring cuisine of the Middle East featuring both traditional and modern interpretations of regional flavours and ingredients.
 From starters to main courses, healthy salads and hydrating drinks, the recipes are ideal to follow through when beginning your fast at dawn to breaking it upon dusk.

 Loobia Bil Zeit Green Beans braised in Olive Oil, Garlic and Tomatoes

 LOOBIA BIL ZEIT IS A delightful vegetarian recipe from the Levant region made with green beans braised in olive oil, garlic and tomatoes mixed with fresh coriander and lemon juice to add an extra layer of flavour and top with a drizzle of olive oil before serving it with some warm pitta bread on the side.
 This is a wonderful light dish that can be served hot or cold.
 For a simple variation of this recipe, replace the green beans with baby okra— simply steam or deep-fry fresh okra before adding to the mix, or just use frozen okra and follow through with the steps.

 1 onion, cubed